Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Features/ControlTimeExtentTimeSlider/README.md

 ## Use case

-When viewing feature layers that contain a large amount of data with timestamps, you may want to filter the data to only show data relevant to a specific time range.
-This can help visualize changes in the data over time and aids in making better interpretations and predictions of future trends.
+When viewing layers that contain a large amount of data with timestamps, you may want to filter the data to only show data relevant to a specific time range.

 ## How to use the sample